AnbarasanKrishnan1/project_1/README.md

 - User Interface
 - Analysis and Reporting

-Overall, the YouTube Data Harvesting facilitates the seamless extraction, storage, transformation, and analysis of YouTube data, empowering users to derive valuable insights for various purposes, such as marketing, research, or content creation strategies.
+Overall, YouTube Data Harvesting facilitates the seamless extraction, storage, transformation, and analysis of YouTube data, empowering users to derive valuable insights for various purposes, such as marketing, research, or content creation strategies.

 ## Technologies Used
 - Python